London

 Choonwha JungSenior Community Learning Disabilities NurseClinical Health Team for Adults with Learning Disabilities - London Borough of Sutton

-Peter WebbLondon Care & Support Forum
+Peter WebbLondon Care & Support (LCAS) Forum

-Dudley SawyerrLondon Care & Support Forum
+Dudley SawyerrLondon Care & Support (LCAS) Forum

 Isatta SisayDirector of CareRoyal Trinity Hospice